-Determining a student's withdrawal This date is determined by the date
+Determining a student's withdrawal

 This date is determined by the date the student completes the school withdrawal form, is dismissed from the College or the College determines the student is no longer enrolled.
 Exception: For veterans receiving veteran's benefits, the withdrawal date is the last date of attendance or date of the last documented academically-related activity.
-PA State Grant refunds will be calculated according to the institutional refund policy and appropriate amounts will be returned to PHEAA.
+PA State Grant and private loan refunds will be calculated according to the institutional refund policy and appropriate amounts will be returned to PHFAA or the loan lender.